A Comprehensive Investigation of Gamma-Ray Burst Afterglows Detected by TESS

-However, no true conclusion can be drawn based on the statistically small and broad sample with different sampling rates.
-While we restrict our general modelling to a `top hat' geometry, the $t_0$ parameter was also required for the gaussian jet geometry.
-More exploration of further jet geometries, with more parameters could be explored in future work as \textit{TESS} observes more GRB afterglows at higher cadence.
+While we restrict our general modelling to a `top hat' geometry, the $t_0$ parameter was also required for the Gaussian jet geometry.

-The exception to the offset time being greater than zero, GRB210317A, was the most marginal flux detection that passed the criteria.
-It should also be noted that the GRB afterglows with data points along the rise had more constrained light curve parameters, and therefore, it should be expected that as \textit{TESS} observes more GRB afterglows with a higher cadence, a clearer picture of this delayed onset will emerge.
+The necessity of such a parameter in \texttt{afterglowpy} is clearly paramount for early afterglow light curve analysis.
+However, complications arise when trying to get a sense of the accuracy of the modelled $t_0$ values; the large spread in delay times may be indicative of different underlying causes between sources.
+A number of factors affect the observed onset of the afterglows.
+Many values fall within a single exposure of the reported detection time, including that of GRB210317A, which has the only `negative' onset.
+In these cases the light curve is simply too under-sampled to glean any conclusive result.
+Furthermore, as \texttt{afterglowpy} does not consider the sensitivity of the observing instrument, any input baseline flux is considered `zero flux', inherently linking the value of $t_0$ to the limiting magnitude of \textit{TESS}.

+Despite this, the delays are not just sampling defects; GRB220310A provides a clear example of an afterglow non-detection at least 300 s post prompt emission, and a number of other candidate afterglows are also delayed beyond a single exposure.